 - Offer a Variety of Modalities – People prefer different communication methods.
 As leaders who communicate to a variety of audiences, it’s useful to deliver communication through multiple mediums to ensure all intended parties receive and understand the message.

-Dr. Matt Hillmann, Superintendent of Northfield Public Schools will be a presenter at our upcoming virtual conference, What’s Right in Education (WRIE), where he will share more about employing racial responsiveness to reopen schools in the middle of Minnesota.
+Dr. Matt Hillmann, Superintendent of Northfield Public Schools will be a presenter at our virtual conference, What’s Right in Education 2020 (WRIE), where he shares more about employing racial responsiveness to reopen schools in the middle of Minnesota.